osm2pgsql-dev/osm2pgsql-website/_manual/11-advanced-topics.md

 tile server and using the expire functionality, you will, at that point, re-render all tiles that might be affected making your tiles consistent again.

+### Handling Failed Imports or Updates

+If a database import with osm2pgsql fails for any reason you have to start from the beginning.
+Fix the problem that caused the failure and run osm2pgsql again.
+You might want to re-initialize the database before that or remove some leftover tables and indexes, but you don't have to.

+If a database update with osm2pgsql fails for any reason just do the update again (after fixing the cause of the failure).
+As descibed in the previous section, you might have inconsistent map data until you run that update to completion.
+If you are running multiple updates and don't know which one failed you can always apply all updates again from the beginning.
+If you are using osm2pgsql-replication simply re-run it after fixing the problem, it will figure out from where to restart the updates.

 ### Clustering by Geometry

 Typical use cases for a database created by osm2pgsql require querying the